-7. M.TECH: CHIROPRACTIC (MTCHRI)
+8. M.TECH: CHIROPRACTIC (MTCHRI)

-7.1 PROGRAMME INFORMATION
+8.1 PROGRAMME INFORMATION

 The M. Tech Chiropractic is accredited by the DHET and is a course work masters with 50% of dissertation work.
-The M.Tech: Chiropractic will be phased out at the end of 2024.
-Final successive registration will be in 2024 with no further registrations after 2024.

 Only successful completion of this qualification shall allow degree status to be awarded or issued, such that the holder be able to register as a Chiropractor.
 As this is a constituted requirement of Act 63 of 1982 (as amended).
-Consequences of failure to comply with this requirement could include non-registration as a practitioner once the M.Tech: Chiropractic qualification is obtained.
+Consequences of failure to comply with this requirement could include nonregistration as a practitioner once the M.Tech: Chiropractic qualification is obtained.